 After the passage of the Every Student Succeeds Act (ESSA), each state was required to write a plan outlining how they will evaluate how well schools are doing on a variety of indicators.
 The System for School Success is outlined in Alaska's State Plan and describes how DEED will create school designations and what supports these schools will receive.

-Indicators within the System for School Success are:

-- Academic Achievement looks at the percentage of students whose performance on the state's summative assessments demonstrate the skills and knowledge of the current grade-level content in English language arts and mathematics. - Academic Growth looks at the percentage of students who improved from one year to the next on the statewide summative assessments in English and language arts and mathematics - Graduation Rate looks at the percentage of students who graduated from high school with a diploma in four or five years. - English Learner Progress calculates the percentage of English learners who meet or exceed their growth target toward attaining English language proficiency.
-English learners are students who have the influence of a language other than English. - Chronic Absenteeism (School Quality/Student Success) looks at the percentage of students who missed less than 10% of the days they attended at the school. - Grade 3 English Language Arts indicates how many students are proficient on the statewide summative assessment in English language arts.

-An index value is determined for each school with 10 students in a minimum of two indicators.
+Indicators within the System for School Success are: - Academic Achievement looks at the percentage of students whose performance on the state's summative assessments demonstrate the skills and knowledge of the current grade-level content in English language arts and mathematics. - Academic Growth looks at the percentage of students who improved or maintained from one year to the next on the statewide summative assessments in English and language arts and mathematics. - Graduation Rate looks at the percentage of students who graduated from high school with a diploma in four or five years. - English Learner Progress calculates the percentage of English learners who meet or exceed their growth target toward attaining English language proficiency.
+English learners are students who have the influence of a language other than English. - Chronic Absenteeism (School Quality/Student Success) looks at the percentage of students who missed less than 10% of the days they attended school. - Grade 3 English Language Arts indicates how many students are proficient on the statewide summative assessment in English language arts.
+An index value is determined for each school 10 students in a minimum of two indicators.
 How is this school designation determined?

-A school receives a designation of Universal Support if
+A school receives a designation of Comprehensive Support and Improvement- More Rigorous Interventions (MRI): If, after three years of designation as CSI 5%, schools do not show marked improvement by way of meeting the exit criteria, they will be put under More Rigorous Interventions per the state (CSI-MRI).
+Exit Criteria for This Designation A school may exit this designation after 3 years if they: - No longer meet the lowest 5% entrance criteria - Have an accountability index score that has improved since the CSI identification year.
+What are CSI-MRI schools required to do?